NS32000: Swordfish

-A derivative of the NS32732 called Swordfish was aimed at embedded systems and arrived in about 1990.
-Swordfish has an integrated floating point unit, timers, DMA controllers and other peripherals not normally available in microprocessors.
-It has a 64-bit data bus and is internally overclocked from 25 to 50 MHz.
+A derivative of the NS32732 known as Swordfish and given the designation NS32SF640 was announced in early 1991.
+Aimed at embedded systems, Swordfish has an integrated floating point unit, timers, DMA controllers and other peripherals not normally available in microprocessors.
+It has a 64-bit data bus and employs a 50 MHz internal clock, double that of the 25 MHz system clock.
 The chief architect of the Swordfish is Donald Alpert, who went on to manage the architectural team designing the Pentium.
 The Pentium internal microarchitecture is similar to the preceding Swordfish.

-The focus of Swordfish was high-end Postscript laser printers, and performance was exceptional at the time.
+The focus of Swordfish was high-end PostScript laser printers, and performance was exceptional at the time.
 Competing solutions could render about one new page per minute, but the Swordfish demo unit would print out sixteen pages per minute, limited only by the laser-engine mechanics.
 On each page it would print out how much time it was idling, waiting for the engine to complete.

 The Swordfish die is huge, and it was eventually decided to drop the project altogether, and the product never went into production.
 The lessons from the Swordfish were used for the CompactRISC designs.
 In the beginning, there were both a CompactRISC-32 and a CompactRISC-16, designed using "Z".
 National never brought a chip to the market with the CompactRISC-32 core.
 National's Research department worked with the University of Michigan to develop the first synthesizable Verilog Model, and Verilog was used from the CR16C and onwards.